-The Group contributes 5% (2018: 5%) of relevant payroll costs, capped at HK\$18,000 per month, to the MPF Scheme.
+The Group contributes 5% (2019: 5%) of relevant payroll costs, capped at HK\$18,000 per month, to the MPF Scheme.

-The employees employed in the PRC are members of the state-managed retirement benefits schemes operated by PRC government.
-The PRC subsidiary is required to contribute a certain percentage of their basis payroll to the retirement benefit scheme to fund the benefits.
+The employees employed in the PRC and the UK are members of the state-managed retirement benefits schemes operated by PRC and UK government.
+The PRC and UK subsidiaries are required to contribute a certain percentage of their basis payroll to the retirement benefit scheme to fund the benefits.
 The only obligation of the Group with respect to the retirement benefits schemes is to make the required contribution under the schemes.

-The total cost of HK\$612,000 (2018: HK\$402,000) charged to profit or loss represents contributions paid or payable to the above schemes by the Group at the rates specified in the rules of plans.
+The total cost of HK\$1,050,000 (2019: HK\$612,000) charged to profit or loss represents contributions paid or payable to the above schemes by the Group at the rates specified in the rules of plans.

-29. CAPITAL RISK MANAGEMENT
+31. CAPITAL RISK MANAGEMENT